sh78/tmux-battery/README.md

 - Discharging battery, not plugged in: a down arrow and the percentage
 - Below the threshold (10% by default): a down arrow, the percentage, and an exclamation point

-Optionally, pass in three of your own strings to use instead of symbols, like:
+Optionally, pass in three of your own strings to use instead of the default symbols above and a custom `threshhold` value.
+You can even pass in emojis!

-    tmux-battery 🔋 🔌 ⚡️
+    tmux-battery 🔋 🔌 ⚡️ 15
+    # => "⚡️ 14%!"
-    # => "🔌 72%"`
+    # => "🔌 16%"
+    # => "🔋"